Message IconCustomer SupportUser IconContact SalesLock IconLogin

 The mandate is confirmed.
 The timeline is set.
 The vendors who treat this as a 2026 infrastructure decision, not a 2028 scramble, will be in the strongest position when April 2029 arrives.

-Arratech provides pre-accredited Peppol Access Point and SMP infrastructure for software vendors and service providers.
+Arratech provides Peppol certified Access Point and SMP infrastructure for software vendors and service providers and we will be accredited in UK well before the deadline.

 GET A DEMO